About Mexican Vegetable Soup

 One of the best things about “Sopa de Verduras” is its adaptability.
 No zucchini?
 No problem!
 You can substitute it with chayote, summer squash, or calabacitas.
 Not a fan of corn?
 Do not add it; if you only have frozen vegetables, add them.

-One of the significant advantages of making soup is using up all the vegetables you have in your fridge while cleaning it.
+One significant advantage of making soup is using up all the vegetables in your fridge while cleaning it.
 This flexibility makes it an ideal recipe for cleaning your vegetable drawer without compromising taste or nutrition.

 I would probably add all the vegetables in my fridge but broccoli and cauliflower, just because they will get mushy and overcooked, and I don’t like them.